5 Reasons You Need to Read "This Beautiful Truth" by Sarah Clarkson

 But right now, I'm sharing 5 reasons why YOU should read this beautiful book.

 *First, a disclaimer.
-Sarah tends to put great emphasis and veneration on personal experiences and liturgies.
-If one is not careful, this book can lean toward dependence on emotional experience, rather than on God’s sure promises.
-However, an appreciation for the beauty God has created and a belief in the sufficiency of His Word can coexist, and with that firm belief I do recommend this book, just with a disclaimer for the reader to keep balance in mind.
+Sarah tends to put great emphasis on personal experiences.
+If one is not careful, this book can lean toward dependence on emotional experience, rather than on God’s promises.
+However, I believe an appreciation for the beauty God has created and a belief in the sufficiency of His Word can coexist, so I do recommend this book, just with a disclaimer for the reader to keep balance in mind.
 I don’t agree with every single theological detail but there is still GREAT value here.* Feel free to reach out if you have questions about this!

 1. Read this book as a valuable memoir.
 Sarah offers hope through her vulnerability and bravery in sharing her struggles with mental illness - OCD, intrusive thoughts, depression, panic attacks.
 Read the journey of a young woman who was raised in a Christian home, grappling with her childhood perception of God, and how He made Himself known to her.